flipeador/react-twemoji/README.md

 # React Twemoji (SVG)

-Provides standard Unicode emoji support across all platforms for [ReactJS][react].
+Provides standard Unicode emoji support across all platforms for [React][react].

 This library simply allows to parse a string and wrap emoji characters in a span element with a font such that all emojis are properly displayed.